 I'm partial to the lemon flavor, but they're all tasty.

-I carry the small packets in my lunch sack, but use the bulk jar to load up my water bottles prior to each hike.Ultima Replenisher Lemonade 90 - Servings , 13.65 ounces Jars
+I carry the small packets in my lunch sack as a precaution on really hot or vigorous hikes, but I use the less expensive bulk jar to load up my water bottles prior to each hike.Ultima Replenisher Lemonade 90 - Servings , 13.65 ounces Jars

 Muscles need building blocks to continue to perform their contractions and relaxations.